Churchill magazine

 Make a list of jobs to do

-Doing regular checks can help you spot potential problems before they get out of hand.
-Make a list of quick fixes and take a basic toolkit with you, and if you see anything that needs extra work, you can decide if you need to call in the experts.
+As you work your way around your property, make a note of quick fixes and take a basic toolkit with you.
+If you see anything that needs extra work, you can decide if you need to call in the experts.

 • Look at external walls to see if there are any cracks or crumbling bricks, or if any airbricks are blocked by earth or leaves.